marcusdrost/TestToolDREAM/source code/01 DREAM installation/readme.txt

-This file will decribe the installation of DREAM in detail
+This file will decribe the installation of DREAM in detail.